LetMyPeopleCode/InterviewQuestions/Rosetta Code - 24 game/README.md

 ### Bigger strings work

-Although this does not dynamically generate all the possible positions of parentheses for strings larger than four characters, the double-set just encapsulates numbers 3 on.
-That makes it possible to get some interesting results for strings longer than 4 digits.
+Although this does not dynamically generate all the possible positions of parentheses for strings larger than four characters, it's possible to get results for *some* strings longer than 4 digits.

 `12340` returns `(1+2+3)*4+0`
 `11156` returns `(1+1)*(1+5+6)`